- Of the 2.1 million children living with HIV globally, only 43% are receiving life-saving antiretroviral therapy (ART)

 Because the virus progresses rapidly in infants, early treatment is vital to their survival.
 Without treatment, one third of children living with HIV are likely to die in their first year of life, rising to almost half by age 2.
 International guidelines advise that immediate antiretroviral therapy is crucial if HIV infection is detected in any child under the age 5 years.
 In reality, most children entering treatment programmes are older.

-In 2015, an estimated 110,000 children died of AIDS-related causes globally.
-The vast majority of these deaths were preventable, either through antibiotic treatment of opportunistic infections or through antiretroviral treatment.
+In 2016, an estimated 120,000 children died of AIDS-related causes globally.
+The vast majority of these deaths were preventable, either through antibiotic treatment of opportunistic infections and/or through antiretroviral treatment.

 There has been some progress in antiretroviral coverage for children living with HIV